sdgluck/catch-and-match/README.md

 Sometimes asserting that something _just throws_ isn't enough. `catch-and-match` allows you to assert that a function which should throw _throws the error you expect_.
-This is particularly useful for testing functions that produce error messages which provide useful feedback (the best kind of modules!).
+This is particularly useful for testing functions that produce error messages which provide useful feedback (the best kind of functions!).

 ## Usage